 A Detailed Guide To Rice To Water Ratio In A Rice Cooker

-Rice can be done on a stove, in a saucepan, or whatever method you feel like will work.
-However, no other appliances can beat a rice cooker, the equipment designed to cook rice to perfection.
+Rice can be done on a stove, in a saucepan, or whatever method you like.
+However, no other appliance can beat a rice cooker, the equipment designed to cook rice to perfection.
+By using it, you do not need to care about how to check if rice is overcooked.

 Although the whole cooking process is automatic, there’s a thing you need to do manually: determine the exact rice to water ratio.
 Too little water, the rice will burn.
 Too much water, the rice will become soggy, and rest assured your family won’t be enjoying their meal.